Souvic/createmypypackage/README.md

 ### To make a new package:
 1. Run the below code to submit to PyPi
 2. Input 1 at the first prompt.
-3. Make necessary changes if you have to now on the github repo before submitting to PyPi(by following the upload instruction below)
+3. Make necessary changes if you have to (e.g. updating readme.md file) now on the github repo before submitting to PyPi(by following the upload instruction below)
 ## One code to create/upload/update them all
 ```
 python3 -m createmypypackage